Global Fund Malaria Grant

 Overview

-MSH was awarded a three-year Global Fund grant (2021-2023), as a subrecipient to Catholic Relief Services, to implement malaria services in Nigeria with the goal of reducing the malaria burden to pre-elimination levels and bring malaria-related mortality to zero.
+As a subrecipient to Catholic Relief Services, MSH continues to implement malaria services in Nigeria under the Global Fund Malaria Grant (2024–2026).
+With a focus on strengthening malaria case management, health information systems, and supply chain management, we aim to reduce the malaria burden to pre-elimination levels and bring malaria-related mortality to zero.

-At the health facility level, we support capacity building and mentoring activities for health workers, to ensure they are trained and equipped to provide prompt diagnosis and effective treatment of malaria according to national guidelines.
-And we work with the Federal Ministry of Health to support the NMEP through the placement of M&E and procurement, supply, and management advisors to strengthen national planning, oversight, and monitoring capacities.
+At the health-facility level, we support capacity building and mentoring activities for health workers to ensure they have the training and resources they need to provide prompt diagnosis and effective treatment of malaria in accordance with national guidelines.
+Working alongside the Federal Ministry of Health, MSH supports the NMEP through the placement of monitoring and evaluation (M&E) and procurement, supply, and management advisors to strengthen national planning and oversight capacities.
+Through these initiatives, we support more than 7,050 health care facilities across 282 local government areas in Nigeria.

 Isaac Adejo